APPLICATION Getting started

 Please note: We will not process the form until we receive your payment ($350.00 CDN, plus taxes).
 A payment module is included with the online form.
 You must pay by credit card.

-And, if you are a lawyer
+And, if you are a lawyer, arrange to have sent, an

 - Official letter or certificate of good standing from the bar association or bar council (This must outline the date you were called to the bar and your status as a member in good standing.)